styan606/Rating_Prediction/README.md

 Lastly, **scaling.py** is the python file that was used to apply one-hot encoding as well as standardization/normalization to the data.

-Evidently there have been more intermediate steps, as can be observed when reading through the report (), but for the sake of cluttering and bas oversight, these messy python files are left out of this repository.
+Evidently there have been more intermediate steps, as can be observed when reading through the report (**Andreas_BPAI_SENDSTEPS.pdf**), but for the sake of avoiding cluttering and bad oversight, these messy python files are left out of this repository.
 These steps can easily be reproduced (e.g. plots, elimination or combination of features, and so on).